-Gross margin was \$2,284,674 (19%), compared to \$5,296,980 (29%) during fiscal 2019, a decrease of 49%.
-The decrease in the gross margin percentage from the prior year is primarily due to increased purchases by AMA of third-party biomass to produce concentrates and final products.
-The Company's enhanced ability to produce saleable flower and biomass from its Geist facility is expected to substantially improve realized gross margins going forward.
+Gross margin was \$4,819,967 (40%), compared to \$2,284,674 (19%) during fiscal 2020.
+The increase in the gross margin percentage from the prior year is primarily due to the Company's enhanced ability to produce saleable flower and biomass from its cultivation facility which is expected to substantially improve realized gross margins going forward.
+In addition, the Company is recognized higher yields from AMA which has resulted in an increase in the fair value adjustment on growth of biological assets.